Solar Panels and Mortgages Explained

 Other factors to consider

-It’s worth considering your long term plans for the property if it has solar panels.
-If you’re thinking of removing the panels prior to the lease being up, this could run to thousands of pounds.
+It’s worth considering your long-term plans for the property if it has solar panels.
+If you think removing the panels before the lease is up, this could run to thousands of pounds.
 Some companies will even expect you to compensate them for loss of earnings as part of the early settlement fee.

-So, for example, if you intend to remortgage for home improvements in a few years time, you will need to factor in the costs of ending the lease early, as well as the removal and construction work.
+So, for example, if you intend to remortgage for home improvements in a few years, you will need to factor in the costs of ending the lease early and the removal and construction work.

 For this reason, it’s important to find this information out as soon as possible.